davecarr1024/irata/status.md

 # 🧾 Irata Project Status

-_Last updated: August 3, 2025_
+_Last updated: August 4, 2025_

 ---

-## 🎉 Major Milestone: Full-System Simulation Tick Verified!
+## 🎉 Major Milestone: Fetch Logic Fixed, Safe Merging Restored!

-The full `Irata` component — the entire computer — now ticks end to end using real microcode, real buses, and real hardware modeling.
-I verified that the system halts correctly when loaded with just a HLT instruction at address `0x8000`, and that the PC updates as expected.
-This is the first time the whole machine has run a "program" — and it worked!
+The microcode compiler now supports safe step merging by introducing **stage-aware logic** in the DSL and IR.
+A new `FetchStageValidator` enforces that **all instructions begin with the same canonical fetch-decode prefix**, regardless of opcode.
+With this fix, full-system simulation now runs reliably with step merging *enabled* — and instruction execution is rock solid.

 ---